datatelling/jenlowe/index.md

 ## bio

-I work with data, code, words, and plants, in Northern California and Buenos Aires.
+I work with data, code, words, and plants in Northern California and Buenos Aires.

 <br />